Rubjerg Knude Lighthouse

 Called Tsé Bii’ Ndzisgaii (Valley of the Rocks) by the Navajo, this famous valley lies in the southern part of Utah near the Arizona border within the Navajo Nation Reservation.
 When you first approach the area, these rock “monuments” will take your breath away.
 The eerie rock formations make you feel like you’ve been transported to another planet.
 It is truly one of the most majestic places on earth.

 The first time I visited Monument Valley National Park, I knew right away I’d be doing a painting of this beautiful valley.
-In fact, I’ve painted this place several times.
-I also have memories of several paintings I did of this place when I was a youngster studying under my dad, a professional oil painting artist.
-My dad loved painting this location too and painted several oil paintings of it himself.
-None of those early paintings are around anymore.
-I’m not sure what became of them—my dad’s paintings were sold to art collectors and local businesses in the small community where we lived.
+Indeed, I have created multiple paintings of this location.
+I also have memories of several paintings I did of this place when I was a young student of art studying art under my dad, a professional oil painting artist.
+My dad loved painting this location too and produced several oil paintings of it himself.
+The whereabouts of these paintings remain uncertain after they were sold to art collectors and local businesses in the small town where we lived.

 For more information about Monument Valley, visit here.